nlpie/biomedicus/docs/reading-from-db.md

 ---
 ## About

-This guide will teach you how to processing documents using BioMedICUS from a database or some other custom source.
+This guide will teach you how to process documents using BioMedICUS from a database or some other custom source.
 In this example we will be using a sqlite database of documents.